By the people, for the people

 Seattle first launched PB in 2015 just for its youth programming, according to the city’s website.
 However, the city opened PB up to all Seattle residents in 2017 for them to decide specifically how to spend part of the city’s budget on small-scale street and park improvements.
 Seattle residents are able to vote until Sept.
 30 on how to spend $2 million of Seattle’s 2019 budget.

 Seattle took a different approach than Durham in designing its PB process.
-The city went to community groups and paid community members to function as consultants that participated in open discussions and ultimately helped city staff develop Seattle’s PB format.
+The city contracted with PBP in 2015 to set up its PB process.
+However, officials also went to community groups and paid community members to function as consultants that participated in open discussions and ultimately helped city staff develop Seattle’s PB format.
 This “took the city out of the driver’s seat,” explains Seattle Department of Neighborhoods Director Andrés Mantilla.

 The relationships Seattle forged during this process would later help it during the voting phase, as these community groups legitimized PB to community members who voted on projects, Mantilla says.